-- AccessControl: The TOE provides access control mechanisms that allow the maintenance of different security roles (Manufacturer, Personalisation Agent, Terminal, PACE authenticated BIS-PACE, Country Verifying Certification Authority, Document Verifier, Domestic Extended Inspection System, Foreign Extended Inspection System) and the access control policies and functions. - Authenticate: TSF-mediated actions on behalf of a user require the user's prior successful identification and authentication.
-After activation or reset of the TOE no user is authenticated. - SecureManagement: this function manages the various phases of the life cycle of the TOE, following a sequence defined and protected by authentication. - CryptoKey: this functionality manages the generation of cryptographic keys on the platform and their destruction (overwriting) after use. - AppletParametersSign: Certain configuration and control parameters are signed, and this signature is verified before closing the Initialization phase.
+- AccessControl: the TOE provides access control mechanisms that allow the maintenance of different security roles (Manufacturer, Personalisation Agent, Basic Inspection System) and the access control policies and functions. - Authenticate: TSF-mediated actions on behalf of a user require the user's prior successful identification and authentication.
+After activation or reset of the TOE no user is authenticated. - SecureManagement: All security attributes under access control are modified in a secure way so that no unauthorized modifications are possible. - CryptoKey: this functionality manages the generation of cryptographic keys on the platform and their destruction (overwriting) after use.

+- AppletParametersSign: certain configuration and control parameters are signed, and this signature is verified before closing the Initialization phase.
 Only the unsigned parameters can be changed by the Initializer.
 This way only those Application Profiles can be applied which are validated by the Developer and conform to the requirements.
 The Initialization state cannot be finished by reaching the INITIALIZED state, and the personalization phase cannot be started without successful signature verification.
 These signatures can be verified during the whole IDentity Applet life-cycle, thus the non-authorized changed become detectable by applying this security functionality. - Platform: covers the security functionalities based on the security functionalities of the certified cryptographic library and the certified IC Platform.

-The IDentity Applet v3.4/PACE-EAC1 application provides the following security functionality:
+The IDentity Applet v3.4/BAC application provides the following security functionalities: